snoorzaigithub/snoorzaigithub/README.md

     if col2 == col1 + 1: return "R"
     if col2 == col1 - 1: return "L"

-# BFS search for the shortest path in the map
 def search(castle_map):
     start = [(row, col) for row in range(len(castle_map)) for col in range(len(castle_map[0])) if castle_map[row][col] == "p"][0]